The Crying Game: Critical reception

 The Crying Game received worldwide acclaim from critics.
-The film has a 94% rating on Rotten Tomatoes based on 67 reviews, with an average rating of 8.20/10.
+The film has a 95% rating on Rotten Tomatoes based on 73 reviews, with an average rating of 8.30/10.
 The consensus states, "The Crying Game is famous for its shocking twist, but this thoughtful, haunting mystery grips the viewer from start to finish."
+On the review aggregator website Metacritic the film has a score of 90 out of 100 based on 22 reviews, indicating "universal acclaim".

 Roger Ebert awarded the film a rating of four out of four stars, describing it in his review as one that "involves us deeply in the story, and then it reveals that the story is really about something else altogether" and named it "one of the best films of 1992".

 Richard Corliss, in Time magazine, stated: "And the secret?
 Only the meanest critic would give that away, at least initially."
-He alluded to the film's secret by means of an acrostic, forming the sentence "she is a he" from the first letter of each paragraph.
+He alluded to the film's secret by means of an acrostic, forming the sentence "she is a he" from the first letter- "initial(ly)"- of each paragraph.

 Much has been written about The Crying Games discussion of race, nationality, and sexuality.
-Theorist and author Jack Halberstam argued that the viewer's placement in Fergus's point of view regarding Dil being a transsexual reinforces societal norms rather than challenging them.The Crying Game was placed on over 50 critics' ten-best lists in 1992, based on a poll of 106 film critics.
+Theorist and author Jack Halberstam argued that the viewer's placement in Fergus's point of view regarding Dil being transgender reinforces societal norms rather than challenging them.

+David Cronenberg stated that he was disappointed by M. Butterfly's reception and felt that it was overshadowed by The Crying Game.
+He said that the films paralleled each other as both were transsexual, transracial, and transcultural.
+He was critical of The Crying Game stating that the film "copped out" and that "the Stephen Rea character should have killed the black soldier" as it "would have made the movie so much more powerful because his guilt would have been so much greater".The Crying Game was placed on over 50 critics' ten-best lists in 1992, based on a poll of 106 film critics.

+The February 2020 issue of New York Magazine lists The Crying Game as among "The Best Movies That Lost Best Picture at the Oscars."

 Box office

 The film grossed £2 million ($3 million) in the United Kingdom.
-In the United States and Canada it was more successful, grossing $62.5 million.
+In the United States and Canada it was more successful, grossing $62.5 million, becoming Miramax's highest grossing film in that market at the time and, based on Screen International's definition of a British film, the second-highest grossing British film in the United States at the time.
 Based on its US gross, it was the most successful film of the year on a cost to US gross basis.
 It grossed a total of $71 million worldwide.